 - Villa R. «Vaccini.
 Il diritto di non avere paura.
 Tutto quello che occorre sapere sulle vaccinazioni» (Vaccines: the right not to have fear.
 Everything that one should know about vaccinations).
 Book distributed by Corriere della Sera (2017).
 New edition in press for Il Pensiero scientifico editore (2018).

-Dr. Alexandra O. Borissova is currently working as a Senior Lecturer at the Center for Science Communication at the ITMO University (St. Petersburg, Russia).
-She started her career as a crystallographer, she got her Diploma from the Lomonosov Moscow State University (2008) and her PhD degree from INEOS RAS (2012).
-Now Dr. Borissova is one of the leading experts in the field of science journalism and science communication in Russia.
+Alexandra Borissova is currently working as a Senior Lecturer at the Center for Science Communication at the ITMO University (St. Petersburg, Russia).
+She started her career as a crystallographer, she got her Diploma from the Lomonosov Moscow State University (2008) and her PhD degree from INEOS RAS (2012), having published 32 research papers with overall h-index of 12.

 After the BSC in pharmaceutical biotechnology at the Università degli Studi di Milano (Italy) in 2015, Carlotta Jarach received in 2016 a MSC in Business Administration at the Virginia Polytechnic Institute and State University (USA) and in 2017 a MSC summa cum laude in Communication Management and Health at the Università della Svizzera Italiana (Switzerland).